 Dog-friendly Pismo Lighthouse Suites Planning a vacation in beautiful San Luis Obispo County with your favorite four-legged travel companion?
 We suggest checking out Martin Resorts.
 Martin Resorts’ collection of premier hotels and restaurants on the Central Coast includes four hotels that offer dog-friendly lodging: the oceanfront Pismo Lighthouse Suites, Best Western Plus Shore C Read more.

-Cozy Canines in Cayucos
+Cozy canines in Cayucos

 Cayucos beach.
 Photo by Wikimedia.